MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 	- The Producer is the team that commits to delivering the work.
 	- The Consumer is the team that needs or is dependent on the work.
-	- The fastest way to create a dependency link is to type the Producer and Consumer work item ids in the search boxes and then choose **Save**.
+	- The fastest way to create a dependency link is to type the Producer and Consumer work item IDs in the search boxes and then choose **Save**.

 	Optionally, you can choose **Create New** to add work items that you then link as dependent upon each other.
 Here we create two new features and link them.